samiahhossain/Website_CSCI1170/README.md

 This website was made to practice using a variety of different HTML, CSS, and JS techniques, so it is not optimized for functionality or visual appeal.
-Fell free however to take a peek into what I submitted!
+Feel free however to take a peek into what I submitted!